ralphje/imagemounter/docs/commandline.rst

 Advanced toggles
 ^^^^^^^^^^^^^^^^
 :command:`imount` has some facilities that automatically detect some types of disks and volumes.
 However, these facilities may sometimes fail and can be disabled if needed.

-.. cmdoption:: --stats
-               --no-stats

-   With stats rerieval is enabled, additional volume information is obtained from the :command:`fsstat` command.
-This could possibly slow down mounting and may cause random issues such as partitions being unreadable.
-However, this additional information will probably include some useful information related to the volume system and is required for commands such as :option:`--reconstruct`.

-   Stats retrieval is enabled by default, but :option:`--stats` can be used to override :option:`--no-stats`.

 .. cmdoption:: --single
                --no-single